Your capital is at risk: Trading CFDs carries considerable risk of capital loss.

 When trading with CFDs, you will have to pay a small fee called "spread".

 With CFDs, you can speculate on rising or falling prices of stocks, indices, forex or commodities!

 Thanks to a free demo you can get acquainted with CFDs on shares, indices and raw materials.
 Apply for a free demo of the trading platform at one of the brokers we have selected.

-After that, you can add money to your account with a bank transfer or a credit card, among others, so that you can always quickly get down to work on the market.
+After that, you can switch to a real account and add money to your account with a bank transfer or a credit card, among others, so that you can always quickly get down to work on the market.

-Thanks to CFDs you can enjoy a leverage effect like you know it for other products like options.
+Thanks to CFDs you can enjoy a leverage effect, just like you know from other products like options.
 But CFDs don't expire and don't lose value over time.

 Unlike many other financial products, you can decide beforehand how much money you want to risk losing at most.